CptBash/sales_receipt_printer/README.md

 "1 bottle of perfume at 18.99"

-Once finished, enter done to get your receipt.
+Once finished, enter "done" to get your receipt.

 Tests: